top of page

 Let’s break down how Medicaid determines your eligibility, what could cause you to lose it, and what to do if you no longer qualify.

-At its core, Medicaid is a needs-based program.
-That means it primarily serves:
+Medicaid is a needs-based program.
+It primarily serves:

 • Low-income individuals and families